Garden Room Planning Permission

 Garden rooms generally do not require planning permission because they fall within your permitted development rights.
 Garden rooms are classed as ‘outbuildings’ and as such can be built on your property without permission as long as you comply with permitted development guidelines.

-If it turns out that you do require planning permission for your project, we can take care of that application for you!
+If it turns out that you do require garden room planning permission for your project, we can take care of that application for you!

 We will provide the planning authority with all of the information they’ll need, including CAD drawings, and keep on top of the communications on your behalf.
 Saving you time and hassle.